Tesla battery reignites days after deadly crash: 2 Investigates

-The problem, he says, was a lithium-ion battery that continued to flow with electricity after it was damaged in the high-speed crash, which the NTSB is still investigating.
+The problem he says was a lithium-ion battery that continued to flow with electricity after it was damaged in the high-speed crash which the NTSB is still investigating.

-Most manufacturers have taken action to help first responders by installing a kill switch called a "cut loop" but in the Mountain View incident that device was destroyed in the crash and firefighters had no way to safely cut off the electricity.
+Most manufacturers have taken action to help first responders by installing a kill switch called a "cut loop" but in the Mountain View incident, that device was destroyed in the crash and firefighters had no way to safely cut off the electricity.

 "If it's a rescue, that's where the real risk comes in cause I'm going to be cutting that vehicle, I want to make sure I'm not cutting through an electric cable," said San Jose Fire Dept. Captain Mitch Matlow.

 For departments like San Jose Fire, that's not the only danger with electrical vehicles.
 If a battery is severely damaged and catches fire, that fire can burn hot and long at more than 900 degrees until the battery is exhausted.
 It's called "thermal runaway."
 Auto experts say that's a fancy term for "fire."

 In the Tesla crash, firefighters called Tesla engineers who had the tools and training to partially dismantle the battery.
 But even then, the threat wasn't over.

 The Mountain View Fire Department tells KTVU the Tesla caught fire 3-4 times after the crash.
 Chief Diaz says it was only after the NTSB and Tesla de-energized the battery 2 weeks later that it was finally safe.
-In the memo, shared with every fire department in the Bay Area, the fire chief also warns of another dangerous scenario firefighters could face: if a house catches fire with an electric vehicle parked at home, the damaged car battery could reignite later.
+In the memo, shared with every fire department in the Bay Area, the fire chief also warns of another dangerous scenario firefighters could face.
+If a house catches fire with an electric vehicle parked at home, the damaged car battery could reignite later.

 With tens of thousands of new electric cars hitting the market, the threat is greater than ever.
 The National Auto Alliance says 99,000 all-electric cars were sold in 2017 compared to just 10,000 in 2011.
 There are 30 electric models now on the market from Tesla's SUV to the Chevy Bolt, even BMW has one.

 "We have a ways to go in educating firefighters.
 Especially in areas of the country that they really haven't seen that many electric vehicles yet," said Andrew Klock with the National Fire Protection Association.